paulhibbitts/published-markdown-files/leap-into-open-publishing-standalone-guide.md

 **Ready to experiment?**

-1. Return to the styled Docsify-This page you created in Try It 1
+1. Return to the styled Docsify-This page you created in Activity 1
 2. Look at the URL in your browser's address bar
 3. Find a parameter to change (like `sidebar=false`) or add a new one (like `&font-size=20px`)
 4. Edit it directly in the URL